 To help keep our hall bike rooms and adjacent racks open for new riders and to prevent theft, bikes that are deemed abandoned are removed at the end of each semester.

 When you leave for summer, we strongly encourage you to take your bike with you as bikes are not meant to be stored on campus bike racks long-term.
 Spaces on bike racks are needed for individuals actively traveling on campus.
-If you need long-term bike storage, the Dalney & Tech Square bike rooms offer spaces.
-Any bikes stored there must be registered with GTPD so that we can verify that a bike should not be considered abandoned.
-You can also donate your bike through Green Goodbyes.
+If residents need storage for their bike over the summer, they must fill out this form to register with Housing and Residence Life for one of the following:

 The bike removal process will begin the Monday following commencement.
 GTPD and the Starter Bikes student organization will work together to conduct a sweep of bikes left on campus.
 The bike sweep will last for two days.
 All bikes will be temporarily tagged with a tag that clearly states that the bike has been potentially abandoned.
 Tagging of bikes will be recorded and all owners of bikes that have been registered with the GTPD database will be notified to retrieve their bike.
 If the bike has not been retrieved within 30 days, it will be moved to a storage facility where it will be held for another 30 days.
 Any bike that has not been claimed at this point will be donated to Starter Bikes, Green Goodbyes, or any other campus entity for recirculation in the Georgia Tech Community.